-If you have incentive stock options, you are likely familiar with the alternative minimum tax (AMT), and potentially the AMT credit.
-The AMT is a complicating factor that may rear its ugly head in a year that you exercise and hold incentive stock options.
+If you have incentive stock options, you may be familiar with the alternative minimum tax (AMT), and potentially the alternative minimum tax credit.
+The alternative minimum tax is a complicating factor that may rear its head in a year that you exercise and hold incentive stock options.

-A key feature of incentive stock options is that, if you do a qualifying disposition, you can claim long-term capital gains rates on the gain instead of at ordinary income rates.
+A key feature of incentive stock options is that, if you do a qualifying disposition, you may be able to claim long-term capital gains rates on the gain between in exercise price of the incentive stock option to the final sales price.
+If you do a disqualifying disposition, you may be taxed at less favorable ordinary income (or short term capital gain) rates.
 Because of this potential tax advantage, it may make sense to try and secure it.

-But pursuing this strategy may leave you with a bigger tax bill than you expected thanks to the AMT.
-In fact, you might owe some amount in AMT in the year you exercise your incentive stock options even if you do not sell your shares.
+Pursuing this better tax treatment, however, may create a bigger tax bill than you expected, thanks to the alternative minimum tax.
+You might owe some amount in AMT for the calendar year you exercise and hold your incentive stock option shares.

-When you do sell your incentive stock options shares, you will likely be taxed again on the sale of the stock.
-This can make it feel like you’re being taxed twice on the same income.
+When you sell your incentive stock options shares as a qualifying disposition, you will likely be taxed again on the sale of the stock.
+This tax can make it feel like you’re being taxed twice on the same income.

-This is where the AMT credit comes into play.
+This is where the alternative minimum tax credit comes into play.
 The AMT credit is in place to attempt to solve this problem so that you and the IRS can square up fairly on your tax bill.

 The AMT credit also creates a tax planning opportunity.

-Understanding What Drives the Amount You Pay in AMT
+Understanding What Drives the Amount You Pay the Alternative Minimum Tax

-A large bargain element can make a big impact on how much you might own in AMT.
+A significant bargain element can make a big impact on how much you might own in AMT.
 In fact, the larger the bargain element, the larger the potential taxes due.
-This is why it’s so important to choose the right stock options to accelerate the amount of AMT credit coming back to you — but more on that in a moment.
+This is why it’s so important to choose the right stock options to sell to accelerate the amount of AMT credit that may come back to you — but more on that in a moment.

-Owing taxes can create a difficult problem if you want to exercise and hold your incentive stock options.
-It’s a cash flow issue, and the question is whether or not you have enough cash on hand to pay the AMT due.
+Owing taxes may create a tricky problem if you want to exercise and hold your incentive stock options.
+It’s a cash flow issue, and the question is whether or not you have enough cash on hand to pay the alternative minimum tax due.